Hen0678/Battleships/README.md

 [View the live project here](https://my-battleship-game-86778a82a963.herokuapp.com/)

 ## Overview
-This classic game of Battleships is my 3rd portfolio project and focuses on the Python programming language.
+This classic game of Battleships is my third portfolio project and focuses on the Python programming language.

 The game is played on a 6 x 6 grid.
-The computer will place 5 ships on random squares within the grid.
-The player has 10 guesses to try and sink the 5 ships.
+The computer will place five ships on random squares within the grid.
+The player has ten guesses to try and sink the five ships.

 The game is customisable and additional ships and/or play turns can be easily amended.

-After each guess the player will be told how many missles they have left.
-If the player guesses a previously guessed location then a message will prompt the player to select another location.
+After each guess the player will be told how many missiles they have left.
+If the player guesses a previously guessed location, then a message will prompt the player to select another location.

-Player's will be notified when they hit a ship and this will also be marked with an 'x' on the game board.
+Player's will be notified when they hit a ship, and this will also be marked with an 'x' on the game board.

 ![responsive-page](assets/media/responsive_image.png)